Alibaba Group (NYSE:BABA) Shares Acquired Rep. Robert Bresnahan, Jr.

 Alibaba Group Stock Down 2.3 %

-A number of research firms recently weighed in on BABA.
-Benchmark raised their target price on shares of Alibaba Group from $118.00 to $190.00 and gave the company a “buy” rating in a research report on Friday, February 21st.
-Arete Research upgraded Alibaba Group to a “strong-buy” rating in a report on Friday, February 28th.
-Morgan Stanley upgraded Alibaba Group from an “equal weight” rating to an “overweight” rating and upped their target price for the stock from $100.00 to $180.00 in a report on Monday, February 24th.
-StockNews.com downgraded Alibaba Group from a “buy” rating to a “hold” rating in a research note on Wednesday.
-Finally, Citigroup upped their price objective on Alibaba Group from $133.00 to $138.00 and gave the stock a “buy” rating in a research note on Friday, January 10th.
-One investment analyst has rated the stock with a hold rating, fourteen have issued a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat.com, the stock presently has an average rating of “Buy” and an average price target of $148.14.
+Several research analysts have recently weighed in on the company.
+Mizuho increased their price target on Alibaba Group from $140.00 to $170.00 and gave the stock an “outperform” rating in a research note on Friday.
+Bank of America raised their price target on Alibaba Group from $117.00 to $150.00 and gave the stock a “buy” rating in a report on Friday, February 21st.
+Arete Research upgraded Alibaba Group to a “strong-buy” rating in a research note on Friday, February 28th.
+Robert W. Baird raised their price objective on shares of Alibaba Group from $110.00 to $125.00 and gave the company an “outperform” rating in a research report on Wednesday, February 19th.
+Finally, Sanford C. Bernstein upgraded shares of Alibaba Group from a “market perform” rating to an “outperform” rating and increased their target price for the stock from $104.00 to $165.00 in a research note on Tuesday, February 25th.
+One investment analyst has rated the stock with a hold rating, fourteen have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, Alibaba Group presently has an average rating of “Buy” and a consensus price target of $148.14.

 About Representative Bresnahan